-Council will cover the costs associated with the pressure sewer system installation and each property will require an audit to assess the extent of works required.
+Council will cover the costs associated with the pressure sewer system installation.
+Each property has been audited to assess the extent of works required with individual property plans created.
 Each property within the scheme will have a pressure sewer unit installed and work will include connection of all property drains to the pressure sewer unit.